Category: IELTS Speaking Tests

 • You should say:

-• and explain why you like this person.
+• and explain why you find this piece of electronic equipment useful.

 • You will have to talk about the topic for one or two minutes.